Verca/tic-tac-toe/doc/howToModuleGuide.md

 Now we can dispatch `Actions.displayItems`.

 #### 2. Save loaded items to the state
 When we dispatch the`displayItems` action from an epic, we also add a payload to it.
-Payload are data which we attach to the action as a parameter (in this case it's result from an Api call) - `Actions.displayItems(data)` .
-Now in reducer we will save this data to the application state.
-By saving data to the state we trigger automatic update of the component dislaying the list od data.
+Payload is a data which we attach to the action as a parameter (in this case it results from an Api call) - `Actions.displayItems(data)` .
+Now in reducer, we will save this data to the application state.
+By saving data to the state we trigger an automatic update of the component displaying the list od data.

 - First, we need to create a reducer function.
 Add this function into the `reducers/listReducer.js` file at line 5: